 My daughter suggested we fill them with buttercream frosting.
 I figured it was worth trying.
 I whipped up a small amount of buttercream, filled the syringe, and we injected buttercream into about half of our cake pops.

-For my chocolate, I used Wiltons Melts (which will set up better than using chocolate chips).
+For my chocolate, I used Wiltons Melts, which will set up better than using chocolate chips.
 I dipped each stick into the chocolate and then into a cake pop.
-I was a bit worried how the cake pops would do on the sticks, since they aren’t as moist as the frosting style cake pops.
+To be honest, I was worried how the cake pops would do on the sticks, since they aren’t as moist as the frosting style cake pops.

 Then after I dip the pop in chocolate, I tap, tap, tap to get off as much excess chocolate as possible.
-After that I sort of twirl the the cake pop until the chocolate has started to set, than put it into the cake pop stand (or block of Styrofoam).
+After that I sort of twirl the the cake pop until the chocolate has started to set, then put it into the cake pop stand, or block of Styrofoam.
 That said, I always have a few that drip.
-I use that as an excuse to eat them. 🙂
+Really I don’t worry that much about it.

 For me, I found these far easier to dip than traditional cake pops.
 They never felt wobbly on the stick, not one came loose from the stick, and they are so perfectly round – something I never achieved with other cake pops.

 Personally, I LOVE them.
 No, they are not dry – they were moist and delicious.
 They do not have the same consistency of the cake and frosting cake pops, but these suit my taste a bit better.
 It tastes like cake – and to me that’s a very good thing.

 CAKE POPS WITH THE